Infinity-3/DAT/README.md

 DAT (Dev and Alarm Tool)
-DAT is a web application that provides multiple tools, including a note app and 17 different converters (e.g., Roman to numerical).
+DAT is a web application that provides multiple tools, including a note app and 17 different converters (e.g., Roman to numerical and more).
 Built with Django and deployed on Vercel, it offers a seamless user experience.

 Features
  Note-taking functionality